worksofliam/worksofliam/README.md

 Some may also know me as Barry ☺

 I primarily work with Node.js and C, but previously used other languages like C# and PHP.
 I am invested heavily into the IBM i industry to help people learn other tech (like Node.js, Heroku, modern development practices, so on!).
 I love working on and creating dev tools to make developing applications easier for everyone in the long run.
-I am a consultant working with clients who are usually invested in IBM i.
-I help them use new technologies on and off the OS.
+I am now working at IBM as a Advisory Software Engineer, working with clients, Merlin and open-source.
 I of course love, love, love open-source!
 Oh, and I sometimes speak at conferences.

 [Check out my blog](https://github.com/worksofliam/blog/issues).